Universiti Sultan Zainal Abidin: Present form

 With the approval from Yang di-Pertuan Agong, Sultan Mizan Zainal Abidin on 13 April 2010, the Universiti Darul Iman Malaysia is now known as Universiti Sultan Zainal Abidin effective on 14 May 2010 after the government gazette of Universiti Darul Iman Malaysia (Incorporation) (Amendment) Order 2010 came into force on 13 May 2010.
 The Higher Education Minister, Datuk Seri Mohamed Khaled Nordin said in the press statement that the change of name was made after taking into account the historical background of the institution.

 Campuses

-The university operates with two campuses in the city of Kuala Terengganu which are the Medical Campus and the Gong Badak Campus and another campus in Besut (Besut Campus).The Gong Badak Campus focuses on the teaching and research of Islamic knowledge and its harmonisation with other professional courses such as Accountancy, Law, Language, Design and Technology, Social Sciences, and Health Sciences.
+The university operates with two campuses in the city of Kuala Terengganu which are the Medical Campus and the Gong Badak Campus and another campus in Besut (Besut Campus).
+The Gong Badak Campus focuses on the teaching and research of Islamic knowledge and its harmonisation with other professional courses such as Accountancy, Law, Language, Design and Technology, Social Sciences, and Health Sciences.
 While the Medical Campus offers Medical and Nursing programs.
 The Besut Campus was developed with a niche in Biotechnology, Bioresources, Food Industry, IT and Computering.
 These campuses will have their own specialised field of studies, each with a separate and identifiable niche.

-Admission policies

-As a public university, the student intakes are usually handled by the government centralised system called Unit Pengambilan Universiti (UPU) (University Intake Unit) under the administration of Department of Higher Education, Ministry of Higher Education.
-Thus, intakes for bachelor's degrees are opened for students who hold Sijil Tinggi Pelajaran Malaysia (Malaysian Higher School Certificate), matriculation programmes and diploma/certificates from recognised polytechnic schools.

-Intakes for diploma programmes are open to students who hold Sijil Pelajaran Malaysia (Malaysian Certificate of Education) or Sijil Pelajaran Malaysia (Vokasional) (Malaysian Vocational Education Certificate) or certificates from technical/vocational schools.

-Education

-The university has a semester-based modular system for conducting courses.
-It adopts features of the British system, such as small group teaching (tutorials) and the American system (course credits).
-One academic year is divided into two normal/long semesters which are Semester I and Semester II.
-In addition to these two semesters, there is also a short/special semester called Semester III which is conducted during semester break.

-Research

-The Centre for Research Management and Innovation is responsible to oversee all research made by the members of the university.

-Faculties and programmes

-Presently, there are 18 bachelor's degree programs and 23 diploma programs.
-Programmes offered at the university are in diverse fields of study: law, international relations, languages and communication, informatics, business management, accountancy, medicine, health sciences, agriculture, biotechnology, food technology, innovative design and technology, social sciences and Islamic studies.

-The university offers multiple undergraduate and postgraduate programs in 12 faculties located at the Gong Badak Campus (formerly known as KUSZA Campus), Medical Campus (formerly known as Kota Campus) and Tembila Campus: